-- Population health encompasses research focusing on both healthy and disease outcomes in populations rather than individuals.
+- Population health research focuses on health and disease outcomes in populations rather than individuals.

-- A lifecourse approach, from gametes through adulthood, is important to studying health and disease.
+- A life course approach, from gametes through adulthood, is important for studying health and disease.

-- Hierarchical data are required for measuring environmental (non-genetic) exposures affecting individuals, couples, or triads.
+- Hierarchical data are required for measuring environmental exposures affecting individuals, couples, or families.

 To accomplish this mission, the Division designs and conducts innovative etiologic and interventional research from preconception through adulthood, translates research findings into clinical practice or public policy to maximize health and eliminate health disparities, and builds capacity through mentoring and serving our professions.

 The Division aims to be a leader in population health research by focusing on successful reproduction, the health and well-being of pregnant women and their infants, and the optimal growth and development of children and adolescents across the lifespan.
-With the population as its observational laboratory, the Division uses collaboration, discovery, ethics, innovation, interdisciplinary teamwork, and mentoring to fulfill its mission and vision.
+With the population as its observational laboratory, the Division uses collaboration, discovery, ethics, innovation, interdisciplinary teamwork, and mentoring as core values in fulfilling its mission and vision.

-Health Behavior Branch Chief and Senior Investigator Position (PDF - 459 KB)
+Chief and Senior Investigator of the Biostatistics and Bioinformatics Branch position (PDF - 105 KB)

-Epidemiology Branch Staff Scientist Position (PDF - 52 KB)
+Postdoctoral Fellowship in Epidemiology Branch (PDF - 117 KB)